Developing a Multilingual Dataset and Evaluation Metrics for Code-Switching: A Focus on Hong Kong's Polylingual Dynamics: EXPERIMENTS AND RESULTS

-To highlight the significance of our MCE dataset, we fine-tuned the whisper model on five different versions and conducted a comparative analysis with the original models.
+To highlight the significance of our MCE dataset and FAL metric, we fine-tuned the whisper\cite{radford2023robust} model on five different versions and conducted a comparative analysis with the original and other models.
 During the fine-tuning process, we do not use any data augmentation or text normalization tricks.
-Additionally, we evaluated the performance of our fine-tuned model on the common voice zh-HK to test its ability in recognizing single language.
+Additionally, we evaluated the performance of our fine-tuned model on the common voice zh-HK to test its ability to recognize a single language.

-Improving the quality of the audio dataset has a direct impact on the performance of our mixed language speech recognition model.
-Our whisper-MCE-small model achieves a \textbf{14.28\%} MER, which is \textbf{35.13\% } lower than the original model, resulting in a \textbf{90.91} FAL score.
-For pure Cantonese speech recognition, Whisper-MCE-large has the lowest MER of \textbf{12.61\%}, but due to its high latency, its FAL score is \textbf{8.99} lower than that of Whisper-MCE-small.
-The results of ablation experiments are presented in Table \ref{mix and single}.
+Improving the quality of the audio dataset directly impacts the performance in dealing with code-switching scenarios.
+Our Whisper-MCE-Small model achieves a 14.28\% MER in code-switching scenarios, which is 35.13\% lower than the original model.
+The Whisper-MCE-Large model achieves a 12.61\% MER, which is 14.22\% lower than the original model in pure Cantonese scenarios, leading to impressive zero-shot performance.